-Tinder is a globally successful dating app with 57 million users in 190 countries.
+Tinder is a globally successful dating app with 30 million matches made each day.
 In response to the COVID-19 pandemic, Tinder has issued an in-app card that encourages users to stay at home and avoid social meet-ups.
 The app also has plans to make Tinder Passport available for free to all users.

 Tinder Passport allows you to select a location of your choice, rather than being tied to your current geolocation.

 Bumble is a dating app that also offers opportunities to make platonic friendships (Bumble BFF) and network with business professionals (Bumble Bizz).
 It has a unique selling point of only allowing women to start a chat, with the exception of same-sex matches, where either user can make the first movie.
 The dating app has released a guide to dating during the coronavirus crisis with advice from an epidemiologist.

 Coffee Meets Bagel is a San Francisco-based dating service with over 7 million users and 166,900 monthly downloads.
 They recently shared their own out-of-the-box dating tips for those who are self-isolating.

 There are countless free mobile games to enjoy, making it difficult to decide which apps deserve your time.
 Sites such as Tech Jockey, Pocket Gamer and Android Authority have compiled a great list of free gaming apps to download.
 Below we will highlight a selection of the most popular free games currently available.

 This is a free game from Voodoo where users must draw their own cart and defeat other players with a series of weapons.
 Draw Joust! is currently ranked sixth in the mobile gaming charts.

 Mario Kart Tour